Pitt-INFORMS/workshops/versioncontrol/README.md

    - **What is a Remote?** A remote is a version of your project that is hosted on another server, such as GitHub, which allows you to collaborate with others.
 Git is a distributed version control system (VCS), meaning every developer has a full copy of the repository on their machine.
 By default, your local Git repository doesn't know about any remotes until you explicitly add them.

-   - **Step 1: Create a Remote Repository**: Go to GitHub and create a new repository.
+   - **Step 1: Create a Remote Repository**: Go to GitHub and create a new repository [🔍](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories).
 This will be your first example of a remote repository.

    ```sh
    git remote add origin https://github.com/yourusername/my_first_project.git